 - Complete and submit your written business plan demonstrating mastery of the ISO 10018 standard and audit process.

-While there is no mandatory preparation required other than completion of the online Certified Engagement Practitioner designation, it is highly advised that candidates read the Enterprise Engagement textbook (free to members) and online self-study resources.
+While there is no mandatory preparation required other than completion of the online Certified Engagement Practitioner and Advanced Engagement Professional designations, it is highly advised that candidates read the Enterprise Engagement textbook (free to members) and online self-study resources.

 Those who would prefer to complete the course and exams in person, may attend an AEP and ISO 10018 Preparatory course to be held regionally in 2018.
 In additional, regional preparation courses will be held starting in 2018.